 Live:

-International Visitors Participating on Timket Laudes Splendor of Ethiopian, History, Culture, Hospitality
+International Visitors Participating in Timket Laud Splendor of Ethiopian History, Culture, Hospitality

-Addis Ababa, January 19, 2026 (ENA)—International visitors participating on Timket/ Ethiopian Orthodox Epiphany /laudes the splendor of Ethiopian, history, culture and hospitality.
+Addis Ababa, January 19, 2026 (ENA)—International visitors participating in Timket—Ethiopian Orthodox Epiphany—laud the splendor of Ethiopian history, culture, and hospitality.

 Millions of Ethiopian Orthodox Christians across Ethiopia celebrated Timket, the Ethiopian Orthodox Epiphany that commemorates the baptism of Jesus Christ in the River Jordan.

-‘…, this is our second time coming to Timket, to really engage in the culture and the ritual of this great coming together.
+“…this is our second time coming to Timket, to really engage in the culture and the ritual of this great coming together.
 It's not as cold this year as it was a couple of years ago.
 It's been excellent.
-We've had a wonderful time.’
+We've had a wonderful time,” he said.

-He also called the world to come see the beauty of Ethiopia.
+He also called upon the world to come see the beauty of Ethiopia.

-‘I encourage the world to come to Ethiopia to experience the beauty and the essence of God's Holy Spirit.’
+“I encourage the world to come to Ethiopia to experience the beauty and the essence of God's Holy Spirit,” the Reverend said.

-Mentioning about the history of Ethiopia, the reverend said, “Ethiopia is the only uncolonized country on the African continent, It’s a powerful symbol of resilience.
-You also see harmony here Christians and Muslims living together with respect.’’
+Reflecting on the history of Ethiopia, he said, “Ethiopia is the only uncolonized country on the African continent.
+It’s a powerful symbol of resilience.
+You also see harmony here, Christians and Muslims living together with respect.”

-‘‘I just think it's breathtaking.
+“I just think it's breathtaking.
 It's beautiful.
 All of these people coming.
+It's beautiful,” she noted.

 “The weather is amazing.
-The green trees, the culture it’s breathtaking,” Monterra said.
+The green trees, the culture, it’s breathtaking,” LeahRose said.

 She also said the people are humble, kind, and welcoming, adding that Ethiopia offers far more than what is often portrayed online.